Professor Thomas Hinton

 My research interests focus on medieval French and Occitan literature, especially of the twelfth and thirteenth centuries, with an interest in manuscripts and the material context of medieval texts; currently I am working particularly on the French of medieval England.
 More broadly, I am interested in the reception of literature; the uses of the past; the representation of the unfamiliar; narrative aesthetics; and theories of translation.

-I offer modules on medieval French and Occitan literature and culture, as well as co-teaching an introductory first-year literature module.
+I offer modules on medieval French and Occitan literature and culture, as well as co-teaching on wider survey modules at all levels (UG and PGT).
 I also teach French language.
-In 2017 I won the University of Exeter Student Guild award for Best Postgraduate Supervisor.
+In 2017 I won the University of Exeter Student Guild award for Best Postgraduate Supervisor and in 2023 I was shortlisted in the Champion for Students category.

 My research interests focus on medieval French and Occitan literature, especially of the twelfth and thirteenth centuries, with a particular interest in manuscripts and the material context of medieval texts.
-More broadly, I am interested in the reception of literature; the uses of the past; the representation of the unfamiliar; narrative aesthetics; and theories of translation.
+More broadly, I am interested in historic multilingualism; the theory and pedagogy of language; the reception of literature; the uses of the past; the representation of the unfamiliar; narrative aesthetics; and theories of translation.

-This project falls within a longer-term investigation of how the development of lay literacy in the thirteenth century affected the status of vernacular (non-Latin) languages and their literary traditions, focusing on the cases of French and Occitan.
+I have produced a digital edition of the seventeen manuscripts of the Tretiz by the 13th-century Essex knight Walter de Bibbesworth, the earliest French language-learning text.
+This work was funded by an AHRC Leadership Fellowship, and falls within a longer-term investigation of how the development of lay literacy in the thirteenth century affected the status of vernacular (non-Latin) languages and their literary traditions, focusing on the cases of French and Occitan.
 Where twelfth-century texts in these languages typically aim to transmit some ancient story, whose great age guarantees its significance, the thirteenth century saw the advent of alternative models for a vernacular written culture, which sought legitimacy as cultural records of the present or recent past.
-Lyric poetry has a significant role in this story: Occitan and French poets were among the first vernacular writers to be celebrated as such by contemporaries, and the modern idea of the canonical author owes a large amount to the influence of lyric song on the development of the various European vernacular literatures.

 I am a member of the international Research Team for the project Troubadours and European Identity: The Role of Catalan Courts, led by Dr Miriam Cabré (Girona) and funded by Recercaixa.
 From 2012 to 2014 I was part of a collaborative project on conceptualizing the medieval library, working as part of an international group of researchers; this resulted in a special issue of French Studies, published in 2016.